dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2150: Flexible attendance policies support student learning.
+### T2150: Schools should have flexible attendance policies to benefit students' learning and growth.

 |Support|
 |---|